ActivisionGameScience/ags_example_cpp_lib/README.rst

-The ``conda`` build recipe is located in https://github.com/ActivisionGameScience/ags_conda_recipes.git You can use it to build and publish the library as a tarball (see the documentation there).
+The ``conda`` build recipe is located in https://github.com/ActivisionGameScience/ags_conda_recipes.git You can use it to build and publish the library as a tarball.
 It can then be installed in the usual ``conda`` way::

     conda install ags_example_cpp_lib